-Our international operations subject us to additional risks that can adversely affect our business, financial condition, and results of operations.
+Our international operations subject us to local laws and regulatory regimes, geopolitical or economic changes or events, uncertainties and other factors that could harm our business, financial condition and results of operations.

-For the years ended December 31, 2022, 2021, and 2020, 5.5%, 7.3%, and 8.5%, respectively, of our total consolidated revenues were derived from sales outside of the United States.
+For the years ended December 31, 2023, 2022, and 2021, 5.7%, 5.5%, and 7.3%, respectively, of our total consolidated revenues were derived from sales outside of the United States.
 Our international operations subject us to a variety of risks and challenges, including:

-- compliance by international employees with accounting practices generally accepted in the United States, including adherence to our accounting policies and internal controls; - increased financial accounting and reporting burdens and complexities; - government sanctions that may interfere with our ability to sell into certain countries; - the burdens and costs of complying with a wide variety of laws and legal standards governing our foreign operations, including the General Data Protection Regulation ("GDPR") in the European Union, the U.S. Foreign Corrupt Practices Act of 1977, as amended, the U.K. Bribery Act and other anti-corruption regulations, and other regulatory or contractual limitations on our ability to sell our products and services in certain foreign markets, and the risks and costs of non-compliance with such laws and regulations, including fines, penalties, criminal sanctions against us, our officers or employees, prohibitions on the conduct of our business, and damage to our reputation; - import and export license requirements, tariffs, trade agreements, taxes and other trade barriers and trade protection measures; - increased risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of financial statements and irregularities in financial statements; - reduced protection of our intellectual property rights in certain countries and practical difficulties and costs of enforcing those rights abroad; - difficulties in managing international employees and exposure to different employment practices and labor laws; - compliance with the laws of numerous foreign taxing jurisdictions and overlapping of different tax regimes; - sales and customer service challenges associated with operating in different countries; - difficulties in receiving payments from different geographies, including difficulties associated with currency fluctuations, payment cycles, transfer of funds, or collecting accounts receivable; and - increased management, travel, infrastructure, and legal compliance costs associated with having international operations.
+- compliance with a variety of local laws and regulations governing our foreign operations, including the General Data Protection Regulation ("GDPR") in the European Union, the U.S. Foreign Corrupt Practices Act of 1977, as amended, the U.K. Bribery Act and other anti-corruption regulations, and other regulatory or contractual limitations on our ability to sell our products and services in certain foreign markets, and the risks and costs of non-compliance with such laws and regulations, including fines, penalties, criminal sanctions against us, our officers or employees, prohibitions on the conduct of our business, and damage to our reputation; - compliance by international employees with accounting practices generally accepted in the United States, including adherence to our accounting policies and internal controls; - increased financial accounting and reporting burdens and complexities; - government sanctions that may interfere with our ability to sell into certain countries; - import and export license requirements, tariffs, trade agreements, taxes and other trade barriers and trade protection measures; - increased risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of financial statements and irregularities in financial statements; - reduced protection of our intellectual property rights in certain countries and practical difficulties and costs of enforcing those rights abroad; - difficulties in managing international employees and exposure to different employment practices and local labor conditions and regulations, including labor issues faced by suppliers or immigration and labor laws which may adversely impact our access to technical and professional talent; - compliance with the laws of numerous foreign taxing jurisdictions and overlapping of different tax regimes; - sales and customer service challenges associated with operating in different countries; - difficulties in receiving payments from different geographies, including difficulties associated with currency fluctuations, payment cycles, transfer of funds, or collecting accounts receivable; and - increased management, travel, infrastructure, and legal compliance costs associated with having international operations.

 These risks and challenges could result in an increase in our cost of doing business internationally, including shortages and increased costs of products and components, shipping delays, longer payment cycles, increased taxes, and restrictions on the repatriation of funds to the United States.
-In addition, our business is exposed to health epidemics and pandemics (like the COVID-19 pandemic), war, terrorism, civil insurrection or social unrest, and other significant business interruptions that could lead to disruption, instability and volatility in the global economy and negatively impact us, and our suppliers, partners, and customers.
+In addition, our business is exposed to pandemics (like the COVID-19 pandemic), war, terrorism, civil insurrection or social unrest, and other significant business interruptions that could lead to disruption, instability and volatility in the global economy and negatively impact us, our suppliers, partners, and customers.
 We have employees in India and Serbia, and third-party consultants in Germany, Philippines, Ukraine, and other locations outside of the U.S. that provide software development and support services.
 A sustained loss of the software development services provided by international employees and third-party consultants could negatively impact our software development efforts, adversely affect our competitive position, harm our reputation, impede our ability to achieve and maintain profitability, and negatively impact our business, financial condition, and results of operations.